2 killed in brazen South Park shooting

 Shoppers and workers at South Park, San Fernando, were left shaken on Thursday as two unidentified men were shot dead in the mall’s carpark.

-Newsday understands that around noon, the two men were sitting in a silver AD wagon in the mall’s south carpark when gunmen approached the vehicle and opened fire.
+Newsday understands that around noon, the two men were sitting in a silver AD wagon in the mall’s south carpark when gunmen approached it and opened fire.
 Both men died on the spot.

-When Newsday visited the scene at 1pm, the car’s windshield was bullet riddled and both victims were still in the car as crime scene investigators (CSI), fire officers and police searched for clues.
+When Newsday visited the scene at 1pm, the car’s windshield was bullet-riddled and both victims’ bodies were still inside as crime scene investigators (CSI), fire officers and police searched for clues.

 The car’s driver was slumped in his seat while the victim in the passenger seat appeared to have been reaching over to the backseat for cover while being shot.
 Both men wore jerseys and three-quarter pants.